ModUDuke/Causal-Inference-Introduction/chapter3.md

 //player.vimeo.com/video/230618095

 --- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:b1da122e43
-## Determining a Reasonable Counterfactual
+## Baseball Ad Campaign: Determining a Counterfactual
 Last year, a small town baseball team called The Hammers was hoping to attract bigger audiences to their home games, so halfway through their season they started a social media advertising campaign.
 Let’s see how well it worked and explore the data by looking at the behaviour of just one individual.

 To find a causal effect, we need to develop a counterfactual.
 So let's see if our subject went to any baseball games before they saw the ads.
 Below is a table tracking the games attended per month and the number of ads served per month for our initial subject: